thomsonOZ/klipper/docs/Config_Changes.md

 ## Changes

+20210801: The PE0/PE1 analog only pseudo-pins on the atmega168 and atmega328 have been renamed to PE2/PE3.

 20210720: A controller_fan section now monitors all stepper motors by default (not just the kinematic stepper motors).
 If the previous behavior is desired, see the `stepper` config option in the